top of page

 What is Mahogany?

-- Gaskell Guitars Australia
+Gaskell Guitars Australia

-- Aug 17, 2020
+• Aug 17, 2020

-- 15 min read
+• 17 min read

 Even today a lot of people still do not know what mahogany wood is.
-It's a major tone wood used for the manufacturing of electric guitars, so it is important to know about it if you are in the market for a guitar.
+It's a popular tone wood used for the manufacturing of electric guitars, so it is important to know about it if you are in the market for a guitar.
 Apart from being wood, what is mahogany and why should you be interested?
 You may be surprised.
 The modern use of the word "mahogany" may surprise you.

-2. Swietenia macrophylla, traded as BIG LEAF MAHOGANY and as MAHOGANY with country of origin as prefix.
+2. Swietenia macrophylla, traded as Big Leaf Mahogany and as ...Mahogany with country of origin as prefix.
 It is native to the Atlantic side of Central America as well as much of South America, namely Belize, Bolivia, Brazil, Colombia, Costa Rica, Dominica, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Peru, and Venezuela.
 This species replaced Swietenia mahagoni as the main timber species and is renowned as a tone wood.
-Since 2003 it has become commercially extinct from its native locations with the exception of some limited supply from Mexico, Brazil, Peru, Bolivia, and Guatemala, under heavy restrictions.
-In the period 2002-2011 Peru was the main exporter of Mahogany accounting for 38–44% of total direct trade reported by exporters and importers.
-During the same period the United States was the main importer, accounting for 75–77% of total direct imports.
-Dominican Republic was also a major importer during the same period.
-In terms of annual exports, Peru was the main exporter until around 2006, when it was overtaken by Bolivia and Guatemala.
-Plantations exist in Asia and the Pacific and since the 2010s Fiji and Philippines have become the largest exporters of genuine mahogany.
-[See following.]
+Since 2003 world trade in natively sourced S. macrophylla has become heavily restricted leading to only very limited supplies from Mexico, Brazil, Peru, Bolivia, and Guatemala; under globally enforceable special export conditions.
+It was last assessed in 2023 and was listed as "Endangered" on the IUCN Red List of Threatened Species.

 Note.
 All three species are considered “Genuine mahogany” with Swietenia mahagoni originally taking precedence in the classification.
-The generic term for all species is AMERICAN MAHOGANY.
+The generic term for all species is American Mahogany.

 Sadly, overlogging and illegal trade over about 85 years has brought all species of Swietenia mahogany to near extinction.
 Since 1950 Central American populations have suffered a 70-90% decline.